d34dman/drupal-jsonapi-params/README.md

 ### addFields

-The name of this method might be miss leading.
+The name of this method might be misleading.
 Use this to explicitely request for specific fields on an entity.

 |Params | Type | Description |
 | ---   | ---  | ---         |